-One in ten over 40s now has Type 2 diabetes, and the number of people living with all types of diabetes has reached 4.7 million in the UK.
+One in ten over 40s now has type 2 diabetes, and the number of people living with diabetes in all its forms in the UK has reached 4.7 million.
 The number of people affected by diabetes is expected to reach 5.5 million by 2030.

-One in ten people over 40 in the UK are now living with a diagnosis of Type 2 diabetes, according to our new analysis released today.
-The new figures show that there are 3.8 million people living with a diagnosis of diabetes in the UK, and 90% of those have Type 2.
+One in ten people over 40 in the UK are now living with a diagnosis of type 2 diabetes, according to our new analysis released today.
+The new figures show that there are 3.8 million people living with a diagnosis of diabetes in the UK, and 90% of those with type 2.

-There are almost 1 million more people living with Type 2 diabetes who don’t know they have it because they haven’t been diagnosed, bringing the total number up to 4.7 million.
-By 2030 it's predicted this number will rise to 5.5 million.
+There are almost 1 million more people living with type 2 diabetes, who don’t know they have it because they haven’t been diagnosed, bringing the total number up to 4.7 million.
+By 2030 it is predicted this number will rise to 5.5 million.

-The dramatic increase in obesity rates is the main driver behind so many more people living with Type 2 diabetes in the UK.
-Three in five adults in England are overweight or obese, and while not every case of Type 2 diabetes is caused by excessive weight, it is the single greatest risk factor for developing the condition.
-Age, family history and ethnicity can also contribute to someone’s risk, with people of African-Caribbean, Black-African or South Asian descent being two to four times more likely to develop Type 2 diabetes than white people.
+The dramatic increase in obesity rates is the main driver behind so many more people living with type 2 diabetes in the UK.
+Three in five adults in England are overweight or obese, and while not every case of type 2 diabetes is caused by excessive weight, it is the single greatest risk factor for developing the condition.
+Age, family history, and ethnicity can also contribute to someone’s risk, with people of African-Caribbean, Black African, or South Asian descent two to four times more likely to develop type 2 diabetes than white people.

-With 12.3 million people at risk of developing Type 2 diabetes, we want to raise awareness of the risk factors so that people can take steps to look after their health and prevent or delay Type 2 diabetes and its serious complications.
+With 12.3 million people at risk of developing type 2 diabetes, the charity wants to raise awareness of the risk factors so that people can take steps to look after their health and prevent or delay the onset of the condition and its serious complications.

 Read all the latest facts and stats about diabetes.